Ivaynn/TurtleCraft/README.md

 ## Features

-- Turtles that can be programmed to automade tasks
+- Turtles that can be programmed to automate tasks
 - Support for multiple turtles working together
 - In-game program editor using chat menus
 - Basic instructions for mining, farming, building, etc.